stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Bible Reading

 ### Prayer
-Almighty God, we thank you for the gift of your holy word.
-May it be a lantern to our feet, a light to our paths, and strength to our lives.
-Take us and use us to love and serve all people in the power of the Holy Spirit and in the name of your Son Jesus Christ our Lord. **Amen**.
+Lord make your word our rule, your Spirit our teacher, and your glory our supreme concern, for the sake of our Saviour, the Lord Jesus Christ. **Amen**.

-### Luke 15:11-24 (NIV)
+### Luke 15:11-32 (NIV)

 **The Parable of the Lost Son**